 - 1. Failure to maintain a reasonable return on investment in recent years. - 2.
 A high level of indebtedness to the feed sector. - 3.
-Pig producers will be required to invest in dry sow housing before the end of 2012 in order to comply with EU legislation and national regulations (SI 311 of 2010). - 4.
-The extension of the transitional arrangements in relation to the use of pig manure as a fertiliser is to be phased out over six years. - 5.
+New legislation (SI 311 of 2010) on sow housing came into force on January 1, 2013.
+As a result the management of sows in group systems requires considerable attention. - 4.
+The extension of the transitional arrangements in relation to the use of pig manure as a fertiliser is to be phased out by 2017. - 5.
 Feed represents 70% of the cost of producing pig meat.
-National and EU policy in relation to the approval of genetically modified varieties of soya bean and also maize, impact directly on the cost of ingredients.
+National and EU policy in relation to the approval of genetically modified varieties of soya bean and also maize impact directly on the cost of ingredients.